-Statutory interest is also owed in the amount of \$ through

-4. Beginning , the obligor shall pay per month on the child support judgment(s) until it and accrued interest are paid in full.
+not been reduced to judgment and the obligor's liability for these expenses, if any, is not addressed by this proceeding and is subject to later determination by an appropriate tribunal.
+Determination of the amount of interest owed through the date of this order is reserved.
+Statutory interest is also owed in the amount of \$\\\\\ through 4.
+Beginning \\\\\\, the obligor shall pay per month on the child support judgment(s) until it and accrued interest are paid in full.
 When current support is no longer due, Obligor shall continue to pay the current support amount plus the above judgment payment until all past due child support, judgment(s), and interest, are paid in full or until further order of the court.

-5. Regarding obligor's licenses, the Court finds and Orders:
+5. Regarding obligor's licenses, the Court finds and Orders: Probation.

-Probation.
 The obligor is not in compliance with an order for support as defined in Title 43 O.S.
 Section 139.1.
 The Obligor is placed on probation as to any license defined by Title 43 O.S.
 Section 139.1.
 Probation is conditioned upon full compliance with the terms and payment plan in this order.
 If at the completion of the probationary period the obligor has failed to fully comply with the order, the licenses of the obligor shall be automatically suspended or revoked without further hearing.
 Full compliance is defined as full payments, including both current support and judgment payments, each and every month until the obligor is current in his/her support obligation, or until further order of this Court.
-The obligee may request a hearing at any time to review the status of the obligor's compliance with the payment plan and to request immediate suspension or revocation of the obligor's license;

-Non-Issuance, Non-Renewal, or Revocation.
+The obligee may request a hearing at any time to review the status of the obligor's compliance with the payment plan and to request immediate suspension or revocation of the obligor's license; Non-Issuance, Non-Renewal, or Revocation.
 The Court finds that the obligor is not in compliance with an Order for Support as defined in Title 43 O.S.
 Section 139.1; therefore, the obligor's licenses (including driver's license) are hereby REVOKED.
 Upon receipt of this order, the licensing board shall implement the order as defined by 43 O.S. § 139.1(F).
 The licensing board has no jurisdiction to modify, reverse, vacate, or stay this order of probation, suspension, or revocation.

-6. Court Costs and fees:

-The obligor shall pay court costs and fees as determined by the Court Clerk of this County.
+6. Court Costs and fees: The obligor shall pay court costs and fees as determined by the Court Clerk of this County.
 Obligor is ordered to contact the Court Clerk's Office by the following date:

+This judgment does not include any unreimbursed medical and child care expenses that have

-to determine costs and fees and make payment arrangements.
+to determine costs and fees and make paymen

+arrangements.

-The obligor shall pay court costs in the amount of \$ on or before .
+The obligor shall pay court costs in before the amount of \$ on o

-Pursuant to District Court Rule 29, the obligor was previously appointed counsel in this case.
-On this date, the court finds the obligor has the ability to pay for counsel.
-The obligor is ordered to pay applicable counsel fees to the Court Clerk's office.
+the obligor was previously appointed counsel in the obligor has the ability to pay for counsel.
+The unsel fees to the Court Clerk's office.

-7. OTHER:
+7. OTHER :

-8. Prior orders not in conflict with this order remain in full force and effect.
+8. Prior orders not in conflict with this s order remain in full force and effect.

+JUDGE OF THE DISTRICT COURT

 APPROVED AS TO FORM:

-By:
+Ву:

+Attorney's Signature

-Attorney's Signature [Attorney's name], OBA#: [Bar number] [Attorney's firm] [Office address] [Phone number] [Fax number]
+[Attorney's name], OBA#: [Bar number]

+[Attorney's firm]

+[Office address]

+[Phone number]

+[Fax number]